-UHI Moray is one of the three largest academic partners that constitutes the University of the Highlands and Islands.
-Our college is set in the centre of the Cathedral city of Elgin, spanning across two campuses.
-We deliver courses ranging from Further Education courses including SVQ and National Certificates focusing on learning within a realistic work environment through to leisure courses, HNC, HND, Degree and Postgraduate courses at our main campus and at the Oil, Gas and Renewables centre.
-Our courses can be studied full time, part-time, online or as distance learning.
+UHI Moray is one of the four largest academic partners that constitute the University of the Highlands and Islands (UHI).
+Located in the heart of the Cathedral city of Elgin, our college spans two campuses.
+We offer a diverse range of courses, from Further Education programs such as SVQ and National Certificates, which focus on learning within a realistic work environment, to leisure courses, HNC, HND, Degree, and Postgraduate courses at our main campus and the Oil, Gas and Renewables centre.
+Our courses can be studied full-time, part-time, online, or as distance learning.

-We strive to ensure our students and staff experiences are the best they can be, thus maximising potential and our objective of achieving the high-quality outcomes.
-Our work to embed the mainstreaming of equality and diversity throughout all areas of the colleges business builds upon our principles for respect, opportunities for all and fairness throughout.
+We are committed to ensuring that the experiences of our students and staff are the best they can be, thereby maximising potential and achieving high-quality outcomes.
+Our efforts to embed the mainstreaming of equality and diversity throughout all areas of the college's business are built upon our principles of respect, opportunities for all, and fairness.

-To date, each of the reports published in April 2013, 2015, 2017, 2019, 2021 and 2023 have shown the journey and progression of the college in relation to mainstreaming equality, and especially in relation to the revised protected characteristics now actively in place.
+Since April 2013, each of our published reports has documented the journey and progression of the college in mainstreaming equality, particularly in relation to the revised protected characteristics now actively in place.

-The college meets the specific duties of the General Duty by the gathering of general data and with additional gathering of specific protected characteristics such as gender and sexual orientation.
-This has required a new methodology of data gathering within MIS as well as secure storage of such data.
+The college fulfils the specific duties of the General Duty by gathering general data and additional data on specific protected characteristics such as gender and sexual orientation.
+This has necessitated a new methodology for data gathering within MIS and secure storage of such data.

-Our analysis of this data will further highlight to our students, staff, and stakeholders the continual advancements we are making as a college to enhance the mainstreaming of equality and diversity and specifically the equality duty into our day-to-day work of the college.
+Our analysis of this data will further highlight to our students, staff, and stakeholders the continual advancements we are making to enhance the mainstreaming of equality and diversity, and specifically the equality duty, into our day-to-day operations.

-This April 2023 revised Equality Mainstreaming Report will demonstrate evidence of further progress since previous reports and the focus UHI Moray has applied to RESPECT, DIGNITY, OPPORTUNITIES, FAIRNESS, and INCLUSION.
+This April 2025 Equality Mainstreaming Report will demonstrate evidence of further progress since previous reports and the focus UHI Moray has applied to RESPECT, DIGNITY, OPPORTUNITIES, FAIRNESS, and INCLUSION.

-This report also includes the Board of Management diversity information, employee equality monitoring and information on gender pay gap.
+This report also includes information on the diversity of the Board of Management, employee equality monitoring, and the gender pay gap.

-A statement on equal pay which includes occupational segregation in relation to, gender, race and disability has been compiled and stands as a separate document.
+A statement on equal pay, which includes occupational segregation in relation to gender, race, and disability, has been compiled and stands as a separate document.